 Alan S. Gassman, J.D., LL.M.

-This presentation reviews current developments regarding estate planning and federal and state transfer taxation, including the Internal Revenue Service's final regulations regarding portability, the new income tax basis consistency requirements under the Surface Transportation and Veterans Health Care Choice Improvement Act of 2015, the Service's new rules regarding issuance of estate tax closing letters, and the Service's proposed regulations under Section 2704 of the Internal Revenue Code regarding valuation discounts.
-The speaker also discusses drafting estate planning documents to comply with and take advantage of current transfer tax laws, and transfer tax vs. income tax basis planning.
-The program also includes a review of the transfer tax and related income tax proposals in the Obama Administration's fiscal year 2017 Greenbook, and how they could affect estate and tax planning decisions if enacted.
+This presentation reviewed current developments regarding estate planning and federal and state transfer taxation, including the Internal Revenue Service's final regulations regarding portability, the new income tax basis consistency requirements under the Surface Transportation and Veterans Health Care Choice Improvement Act of 2015, the Service's new rules regarding issuance of estate tax closing letters, and the Service's proposed regulations under Section 2704 of the Internal Revenue Code regarding valuation discounts.
+The speaker also discussed drafting estate planning documents to comply with and take advantage of current transfer tax laws, and transfer tax vs. income tax basis planning.
+The program also included a review of the transfer tax and related income tax proposals in the Obama Administration's fiscal year 2017 Greenbook, and how they could affect estate and tax planning decisions if enacted.

 Charitable Giving and Avoiding Traps for the Unwary